justjapann/easy_rust_ptbr/README.md

-# This is a translation of easy_rust from Dhghomon, all records reserved for it

 # Essa é uma tradução do livro easy_rust do Dhghomon, todos os direitos são reservados a ele!

 ## Repositorio original https://github.com/Dhghomon/easy_rust